openstack/barbican/doc/source/api/reference/containers.rst

 **RSA**

 This type of container is designed to hold references to only three different secrets.
-These secrets are enforced by the their accompanied names: public_key, private_key, and private_key_passphrase.
+These secrets are enforced by their accompanied names: public_key, private_key, and private_key_passphrase.

 **Certificate**